Iranshahr after Timur: Timurids and Türkmen

 The Aq Qoyunlu (White Sheep)

 Their origins are equally obscure, though they were based further west than the Qara Qoyunlu, around Amid (Diyarbakir).
 They were weaker than their rivals, and constantly weakened further by internal disputes.
 They submitted to Timur, which, gained them some advantages.
 Uzun Hasan ("Tall Hasan") became ruler in Amid 1452 - gradually he overcame his competitors, defeating Jahan Shah decisively in 1467.
-The last Timurid, Abu Said, tried to crush him in 1469 - but failed, and was killed.
+The then dominant Timurid, Abu Said Mirza, tried to crush him in 1469 - but failed, and was killed.
 Uzun Hasan was now unchallenged, but had no ambition to annex Timurid territory in Khorasan and Transoxiana.
 He was happy with western Iran and Iraq.
 Any ambitions further west, however, were stopped by the Ottomans, who defeated him in 1473 (Battle of Bashkent).
 Once again the Euphrates became the western boundary for Iran-based powers.
 A year earlier, an embassy from Venice had arrived in Tabriz to try and create an anti-Ottoman alliance with Uzun Hasan - he had hoped to get his own supply of firearms from the Venetians, who were currently raiding the souther coast of Anatolia.